 Seismic changes in global geopolitics, increasing contestation of trade integration initiatives with third countries, and challenges to ensuring coherence across external policy initiatives at EU and Member State level are making the pursuit of EU external policy objectives more complex.
-The overarching goal of the RESPECT project is to identify options and opportunities for better realising the EU’s soft power in achieving the external policy goals set by the Lisbon Treaty and the EU’s trade and development strategy.
-The project will develop multidisciplinary analysis of the effects of trade and trade policy on Non-Trade Policy Objectives (NTPOs) – relating to issues such as labour standards, political and civil rights and protection of the environment – as well as conceptual frameworks to better understand the economic drivers of external policies.
-Such work will aim to inform the design of a more coherent external policy mix for the European Union and its Member States.
+The overarching goal of the RESPECT project was to identify options and opportunities for better realising the EU’s soft power in achieving the external policy goals set by the Lisbon Treaty and the EU’s trade and development strategy.
+The project was multidisciplinary in nature, centered around analysis of the relationships between trade, trade policy and non-trade policy objectives (NTPOs) pertaining to labour standards, political and civil rights, and protection of the environment.

 - Documenting the prevailing situation – the set of EU and Member States’ policies that together characterise the EU’s trade and investment-related policy regime;